NiklasRosenstein/nr-python/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-PyBundle is an API and command-line tool to collect all dependencies of a Python application and placing them in a common directory.
+PyBundle is a command-line tool to create standalone Python applications.
+It aims to be a cross-platform replacement for cx_Freeze and a lightweight alternative to PyInstaller.

-#### Project Goals
+#### Hooks

+Big Python libraries for which hooks exist only include elements of the module that are recognized to be necessary.
+Most of these hooks support command-line options to enable including the whole library anyway.
+These options are shown in parentheses.

+* PyQt5 (`--hook-PyQt5:whole`)
+* PySide2
+* wxPython (`wx`)
-* Replace cx_Freeze
+* Qt.py (`Qt`)
-* Become a lightweight alternative to PyInstaller
-* Functional on common platforms (Windows, Linux and macOS)

 #### Synopsis